Vancouver Island and Coast Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 5.0% in December 2025, down 1.0 percentage points from November.
-Compared to December last year (5.0%), the rate has decreased by 0.0 percentage points.
+The unemployment rate was 6.0% in January 2026, up 1.0 percentage points from December.
+Compared to January last year (6.1%), the rate has decreased by 0.1 percentage points.

 Employment: Regional vs Local Patterns

-The weak correlation (0.01) between regional and local employment levels indicates relatively independent employment patterns.
-This suggests that local employment dynamics are largely independent from regional trends.
+The moderate correlation (0.35) between regional and local employment levels indicates some alignment in employment trends.
+This suggests that local employment partially reflects regional patterns.

 Employment Rate: Regional vs Local Patterns

-Employment rates show a weak correlation (0.24) between regional and local levels.
-This suggests distinct local employment rate patterns, suggesting that local labor market conditions operate independently.
+Employment rates show a moderate correlation (0.48) between regional and local levels.
+This shows moderate similarity in workforce engagement, suggesting that there are some shared labor market influences.

 Unemployment Rate: Regional vs Local Patterns